- Author By Miva |

 - Posted on

 There’s no denying it – we live in an Amazon world.
 There’s a 99.9% chance you’ve purchased something from Amazon at some point.
 That’s not an official statistic, but it’s a pretty good guess, especially considering the company brought in nearly $118 billion in revenue in 2017 – a pretty nice chunk of change by any standard.
 Amazon is convenient, efficient and comprehensive.
 It makes online shopping simple – as 100 million(!)
 Amazon Prime subscribers can attest.
 Amazon has also changed the game – online consumers’ expectations are now measured against the Amazon experience.
 And if you’re an online retailer, it means your online store must deliver a similar experience, or risk losing business.
-Competing with a giant like Amazon sounds intimidating, but by offering the kind of customer experience that online consumers are now conditioned to expect, you can find success alongside Emperor Bezos.
+Competing with a giant like Amazon and building an independent direct-to-consumer brand sounds intimidating, but by offering the kind of customer experience that online consumers are now conditioned to expect, you can achieve the same success.

 When building your online store, the following features are a must: